 The site also provides a natural habitat for wildlife and enables their movement to and from the neighbouring coppice in Bunts Lane.
 The site is also a well known corridor used by bats (for foraging and commuting), being in the Beer Quarry & Caves Special Area Conservation zone, with the January 2022 bat count figures suggesting there are 392 bats using the Beer Caves to hibernate, with 255 bats being of the rare Greater Horseshoe species.
-Given the site's elevated location above existing dwellings in Beer Road and there being no overspill of light pollution into it, this supports findings that SEAT\01 is an important corridor used by various species of bats.

 A further consideration must be the fact this site also serves as a firebreak between the existing built environment and the adjacent woodland, which itself has no vehicular access points from Bunts Lane.
-Therefore extending the current built up area boundary into SEAT\01 would reduce this open buffer as a protection from possible wildfires.
+Therefore extending the current built up area boundary into SEAT_01 would reduce this open buffer as a protection from possible wildfires.

-The current 2013 - 2031 East Devon Local Plan (adopted 28th January 2016) states under Strategy 25 for 'Seaton: The Future' that "We will enhance Seaton's role as an attractive place to live, work and visit by: "b) Ensuring the conservation and enhancement of the world-class natural environment, understanding of its value, and non-damaging access to it as well as recognising Seaton and surrounding important built heritage assets. e) Restricting any further significant housing developments beyond the existing Built-up Area boundary by locating the majority of the required 150 houses within the existing town," (Paragraph 13.
+The current 2013 - 2031 East Devon Local Plan states under Strategy 25 for 'Seaton: The Future' that "We will enhance Seaton's role as an attractive place to live, work and visit by: Restricting any further significant housing developments beyond the existing Built-up Area boundary by locating the majority of the required 150 houses within the existing town," (Paragraph 13.
 6, Page 82).

-In conclusion, this evidence demonstrates the impact any development on site SEAT\01 would have on eroding the special backdrop for Seaton on the Western boundary.
+In conclusion, this evidence demonstrates the impact any development on site SEAT_01 would have on eroding the special backdrop for Seaton on the Western boundary.
 It would also have an adverse impact on safeguarding wildlife habitats, including those which are protected species, and their foraging and commuting support systems, as well as the loss of a firebreak.

-Based on these reasons, I therefore support the recommendation in the 'Appendix 2: Site Selection - Interim findings at Tier One and Two Settlements' document that site SEAT\01 should NOT be allocated for future residential development.
+Based on these reasons, I therefore support the recommendation in the 'Appendix 2: Site Selection - Interim findings at Tier One and Two Settlements' document that site SEAT_01 should NOT be allocated for future residential development.